-(a) At the time of filing an application with the Department, an applicant for a permit, transfer, renewal or revision under § 77.142 (relating to public notice of permit revision) shall place an advertisement in a local newspaper of general circulation in the locality of the proposed noncoal mining activities once a week for 4 consecutive weeks.
-The advertisement shall contain the following information:
+- (a) At the time of filing an application with the Department, an applicant for a permit, transfer, renewal or revision under § 77.142 (relating to public notice of permit revision) shall place an advertisement in a local newspaper of general circulation in the locality of the proposed noncoal mining activities once a week for 4 consecutive weeks.
+The advertisement shall contain the following information: - (1) The name and business address of the applicant. - (2) The local government and county in which the operation is located.
+If the operation spans multiple jurisdictions, then each local government shall be listed.

-- (1) The name and business address of the applicant. - (2) The [township] municipality and county in which the operation is located.
-If the operation spans multiple jurisdictions, then each municipality shall be listed.
+- (c) During the public notification period, the applicant shall notify each property owner within the proposed permit area, by [registered] certified mail, of the proposed permit except for surface landowners who have a completed Consent of Landowner form submitted with the application. - (d) Upon [receipt] acceptance of [a complete] an application for review, the Department will publish notice of the proposed activities in the Pennsylvania Bulletin. - (e) Upon [receipt] acceptance of [a complete] an application for review, the Department will notify, in writing: - (1) [By registered mail, the] each [city, borough, incorporated town or township-] local government in which the activities are located. - (2) Federal, State and local government agencies with jurisdiction over or an interest in the area of the proposed activities. - (f) The content of the notice shall include: - (1) The application number. - (2) The name and business address of the applicant. - (3) [The] Each local government [township] and county in which the operation is located. - (4) The receiving streams. - (5) A brief description of the operation and the location. - (6) The location where a copy of the application may be inspected.

-- (c) During the public notification period, the applicant shall notify each property owner within the proposed permit area, by [registered] certified mail, of the proposed permit except for surface landowners who have a completed Consent of Landowner form submitted with the application. - (d) Upon [receipt] acceptance of an [complete] application for review, the Department will publish notice of the proposed activities in the Pennsylvania Bulletin. - (e) Upon [receipt] acceptance of an [complete] application for review, the Department will notify: - (1) [the city, borough, incorporated town or township] each municipality in which the activities are located. - (2) Federal, State and local government agencies with jurisdiction over or an interest in the area of the proposed activities. - (f) The content of the notice shall include: - (1) The application number. - (2) The name and business address of the applicant. - (3) [The township] Each municipality and county in which the operation is located. - (4) The receiving streams. - (5) A brief description of the operation and the location. - (6) The location where a copy of the application may be inspected. - (7) Where comments on the application may be submitted.
+(7) Where comments on the application may be submitted.